rumagr/mars-pacman/README.md

 - **PacManAgent**: The main agent controlled by logic defined in its `Tick()` method.
 It can collect pellets, power pellets, and eat ghosts if powered up.
 The behavior is customizable by adjusting the logic inside `Tick()`.
 - **GhostAgent**: Enemies that alternate between chasing and scattering, with specific AI behaviors based on their type (Blinky, Pinky, Inky, Clyde).
 Ghosts can be eaten only if Pac-Man is powered up.
+Each **GhostAgent** has a behavior mode that determines its current strategy.
+You can check the mode of a ghost using its `Mode` property.
+The possible modes are:

+  - `Chase`: The ghost actively pursues Pac-Man.
+  - `Scatter`: The ghost moves to a predefined area on the map and wanders there.
+  - `Frightened`: The ghost is vulnerable and can be eaten by Pac-Man (after he eats a power pellet).
+  - `Eaten`: The ghost has been eaten and is returning to its home tile to regenerate.
 - **Pellet & PowerPellet**: Consumable items that increase the score.
 Power pellets grant Pac-Man the temporary ability to eat ghosts.

 ### Layers